Basildon: Inns and Public Houses

 The Crown at

 Langdon Hills and the Five Bells at Vange are two of the oldest surviving Public Houses in Basildon.
 The Crown is now

-known as the Harvester and occupies the second highest point in Essex.
+a Miller and Carter steakhouse run by the Mitchells and Butlers chain and occupies the second highest point in Essex.
 The Crown wasn't the only place to get a drink in

 Langdon Hills.
 The Red Cow at Dry Street was open in 1843 later becoming a post office and general store and is now a